KohaAloha/are-we-flying/docs/are we flying.md

   ...
 ```

-You can see that there's going to be three important function:
+You can see that there's going to be three important functions:

 - `autopilot.get_state()` which will give us a JSON readback of the various settings in our autopilot: